 You have your CRM, the hub of the marketing machine, which feeds the email marketing efforts, the production of physical collateral to be printed as billboards and window cards, and the bulk uploading of listings to the portals.

 It’s hard enough just getting the machine to work, let alone optimizing all the aspects of it to actually improve the visual aspects of the property marketing.

 We’re here to help.
-We’ve pulled a list of 20 eye-catching real estate flyer templates from the Canva library.
+We’ve pulled a list of 20 eye-catching real estate flyer designs from the Canva template library.
 To use them for your own agency, all you have to do is click on the one(s) you like.
 They’ll open as templates in your Canva account for you to customize as your own.